 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable income.
-Current income tax relating to items recognized outside the Statement of Profit and Loss is recognized outside the Statement of Profit and Loss (either in other comprehensive income or in equity).
+Current income tax relating to items recognized outside the Statement of Profit and Loss (either in other comprehensive income or in equity).
 Current tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.